bofrim/gorch/README.md

 ### Nice to have

-- [ ] Add a way to specify a configuration file for a node
 - [ ] Add a way to run periodic actions on a node (should be an optional configuration option for a node) Figure out what to do with the output of the action.
 - [ ] Setup web hooks for data changes or events related to actions
 - [ ] Add a user command to stream logs from either the orchestrator or a specific node
-- [ ] Gracefully handle errors in the actions
 - [ ] Hook listeners should have IDs for actions that are tracked on the node side
 - [ ] webhook for action completion
-- [ ] TLS for action streaming
-- [ ] a flag to chose if its able to run on a real network
-- [ ] a broadcast command to run action a set of nodes